 Remember, if you choose to set up a baking soda and vinegar eruption, it will ruin the volcano!
 We sometimes cover our volcanos with cling film to help protect them.

-We looked at some pictures of volcanoes on the internet first and then I explained that we couldn’t recreate an actual eruption, but we could cause a chemical reaction that would look like a volcano erupting.
+We first looked at some pictures of volcanoes on the internet, and then I explained that we couldn’t recreate an actual eruption, but we could create a chemical reaction that would look like a volcano erupting.